Live voice to speaker

 People searching this phrase usually want a fast way to turn an iPhone into a mic, send voice to a speaker, or record while speaking live.

-Pick this route if you want your voice to play through a speaker while you speak.
+Choose this category when your voice must play through a speaker while you are speaking.

 Use cases